Nonadiabatic transitions in non-Hermitian $\mathcal{PT}$-symmetric two-level systems: Introduction

+{Furthermore, when a $\mathcal{PT}$ symmetric two-level system is driven directly through EPs, the transition probability shows anomalous asymptotic behaviours~\cite{longstaff2019nonadiabatic}.
+In the adiabatic limit, an equal redistribution between the states coalescing at the exceptional points is observed.
+Equal redistribution is numerically shown to be independent of the initial states.
+However, only a typical $\mathcal{PT}$ symmetric model $H=\eta \sigma_{z}+i\gamma\sigma_{x}$ has been taken into account.
+In fact, a generic $\mathcal{PT}$-symmetric model should take the form of $H=\eta \sigma_{z}+\delta_{0}\sigma_{0}+\delta_{y}\sigma_{y}+i\gamma\sigma_{x}$~\cite{okugawa2019topological}.
+The natural question then is whether these phenomena are preserved for the generic $\mathcal{PT}$-symmetric two-level model.
+In addition, if the loss of initial information can be analytically proven, and how the additional real $\sigma_{y}$ term influences the asymptotic redistribution.
+To answer these questions, a systematic study on the nonadiabatic transition of the generic $\mathcal{PT}$-symmetric model is required.}

-In this work, we systematically characterize the nonadiabatic dynamics of $\mathcal{PT}$-symmetric non-Hermitian two-level systems with spin-dependent dissipations, where the impact of EPs on the dynamical evolution is focused.
-For comparison, the cases with and without $\mathcal{PT}$ symmetries are all addressed.
-The non-dissipative Hamiltonian shows gap closing or anti-crossing when it possesses $\mathcal{PT}$ symmetry, and shows level anti-crossing when the $\mathcal{PT}$ symmetry is absent.
-The $\mathcal{PT}$-symmetry-breaking bubble (a section of imaginary spectra ended with EPs) emerges so long as the $\mathcal{PT}$ symmetry exists.
-When the energy-gap control parameter is tuned to cross the EPs, the particle probabilities of nonadiabatic evolution are shown to re-distribute on the two levels in the slow-tuning-speed limit.
+{In this work, we systematically characterize the nonadiabatic time evolution of the generic $\mathcal{PT}$-symmetric non-Hermitian two-level model with spin-dependent dissipations.
+The nondissipative Hamiltonian shows gap closing or anti-crossing when it possesses $\mathcal{PT}$ symmetry and shows level anti-crossing when the $\mathcal{PT}$ symmetry is absent.
+A section of imaginary spectra ended with EPs ($\mathcal{PT}$-symmetry-breaking bubble) emerges, provided that the $\mathcal{PT}$ symmetry is broken and retrieved by tuning the gap-control parameter.
+When the energy gap control parameter is tuned to cross the EPs, the particle probabilities of nonadiabatic evolution are shown to be redistributed on the two levels in the slow-tuning-speed limit.
 The probability ratio between the two levels is a constant determined by the Hamiltonian parameters, which is independent of the initial states.

-We find the the equal-distribution asymptotic behavior only exists when the non-dissipative Hamiltonian displays gap closing.
-The re-distribution becomes unbalanced if the non-dissipative Hamiltonian displays level anti-crossing.
+We find that the asymptotic behavior of equal distribution only exists when the nondissipative Hamiltonian shows the closure of the gap, that is, the case studied in the previous work~\cite{longstaff2019nonadiabatic}.
+The redistribution becomes unbalanced if the nondissipative Hamiltonian displays level anti-crossing, i.e., the currently focused case with the generic $\mathcal{PT}$-symmetric model.
 These analytical results are confirmed in numerical simulations.
-It is worth to emphasize that, the redistribution asymptotic behavior is in sharp contrast to the Landau-Zener-Stückelberg interference in a common Hermitian system, where the final state sensitively depends on the initial condition.
+For comparison, cases without $\mathcal{PT}$ symmetries are also addressed, where the initial-state-independent asymptotic behavior disappears.
+It is worth to emphasize that the redistribution asymptotic behavior is in sharp contrast to the Landau-Zener-Stückelberg interference in a common Hermitian system, where the final state sensitively depends on initial condition.}